-Spine Injury Attorneys
+Houston Spine Injury Attorneys

-Common Spinal Injuries
+What are Common Spinal Injuries?

-Fractured Vertebrae & Broken Back
+- Fractured Vertebrae

-The vertebrae of the spine may be broken (fractured) by direct blows or by compression-type force that is suffered by the spine often when the person falls and lands on his tailbone (coccyx).
+The vertebrae of the spine may be broken (fractured) by direct blows or by a compression-type force that is suffered by the spine often when the person falls and lands on his tailbone (coccyx).
 The tailbone can also be fractured in these types of spine injuries and is known to be a painful injury that makes sitting very uncomfortable.

-Types of Spinal Surgery
+Types of Disc Surgery for Disc Injuries

 Disc injuries can be very painful and debilitating.
 The disc itself will often cause back or neck pain depending upon its location.
 When the disc presses against a nerve it can cause never damage.
-Nerve damage symptoms may include pain down the arm or leg to which the nerve extends such as numbness, tingling, burning pain or even an electrical sensation.
+Nerve damage symptoms may include pain down the arm or leg to which the nerve extends such as numbness, tingling, burning pain, or even an electrical sensation.
 Surgery may be necessary to relieve the nerve pain symptoms.
 A discectomy is a surgery done to remove pieces of the disc.
 Laminectomy is generally a procedure where pieces of bone are removed and the spinal canal is widened to allow the nerves to pass the injured areas without irritating contact.
 Lastly, if multiple discs are affected, sometimes a fusion is required where the discs are replaced with bone and held together with plates and screws.

 Spinal injuries can be very painful and have disabling effects if not properly treated.
-If you have sustained a spinal injury as a result of someone else’s negligence, you should speak with a spinal injury attorney to discuss your options.
+If you have sustained a spinal injury as a result of someone else’s negligence, you should speak with a spinal injury lawyer to discuss your options.
 We would love to discuss your options in a free, no-obligation consultation.

 Spinal Cord Injury

 The spinal cord is a collection of 31 nerves that travel from the base of the brain all the way down the back by way of the spinal canal.
-The spinal canal runs through the vertebrae in the neck (cervical spine), mid back (thoracic spine) and low back (lumbar spine).
+The spinal canal runs through the vertebrae in the neck (cervical spine), mid-back (thoracic spine), and low back (lumbar spine).
 Individual nerves branch off from the spinal cord and run down both of your arms and legs as well as through the chest and abdomen areas.
 These nerves control everything from muscle movement to organ operation.

-Spine Injuries Resulting in Paralysis
+Can Spine Injuries Result in Paralysis?

-Spinal cord injuries may be a complete spinal cord injury—where there is complete loss of feeling and function below the area of injury (complete paralysis)—or incomplete spinal cord injury—where there is only a partial loss of feeling and function below the area of injury (partial paralysis).
+Spinal cord injuries may be a complete spinal cord injury—where there is a complete loss of feeling and function below the area of injury (complete paralysis)—or incomplete spinal cord injury—where there is only a partial loss of feeling and function below the area of injury (partial paralysis).
 A complete spinal cord injury sustained in the neck area results in quadriplegia and a complete spinal cord injury sustained in the back area results in paraplegia.

 How We Can Help You

 Spinal cord injury is a permanent injury that will have life-altering consequences.
-If you suffer a spinal cord injury due to another’s negligence, you need a spine injury lawyer who will help you consider and plan for all of the future consequences including medical needs, educational needs, long-term care needs and financial support.
+If you suffer a spinal cord injury due to another’s negligence, you need a spine injury lawyer who will help you consider and plan for all of the future consequences including medical needs, educational needs, long-term care needs, and financial support.

 When you suffer a spine injury, the negligent party’s insurance company almost always refuses to help you get the care you need.
 They know that the longer you go without care, the harder it is to prove the accident caused your injury.
 Sometimes you can get your health insurance to pay, but most policies state that they are secondary to any liable third-party coverage.
 This means that when they hear it was an injury due to an accident, they stop paying for treatment.
 With nobody accepting responsibility to pay, it can make you feel helpless.